enisdenjo/graphql-ws/PROTOCOL.md

 If the server receives more than one `ConnectionInit` message at any given time, the server will close the socket with the event `4429: Too many initialisation requests`.

+If the server wishes to reject the connection, for example during authentication, it is recommended to close the socket with `4403: Forbidden`.

 ```typescript
 interface ConnectionInitMessage {
   type: 'connection_init';